alfonsogarciacaro/remotedev/README.md

 RemoteDev
 =========

+> **NOTE**: This is just a fork to update dependencies as the original project is not making new releases.

 Monitoring flux app's actions along with states to a remote monitor.
 Meant to be used even in production with any flux architecture for web, universal, React Native, hybrid, desktop and server side apps.

 ![Demo](demo.gif)